- Home

 Your credit score is a measure of how well you have handled your borrowing in the past, from simple credit card use to personal loans and mortgages.
 Lenders will look at your credit score when you apply for a mortgage so they can gauge whether you’ve managed debts responsibly.

-If you have a good record of making repayments on time, your credit score should be in good shape, but if you’ve struggled with repayments or had loan applications declined, it may not be so healthy.
+If you’ve always made repayments on time, your credit score should be in good shape, but if you’ve struggled with repayments or had loan applications declined, it may not be so healthy.

 What’s especially frustrating is that being rejected for a loan will normally hurt your credit score even more, meaning that the problem only gets worse.